Unveiling clean two-dimensional discrete time crystals on a digital quantum computer

 Having validated the reliability of quantum hardware results, we now delve into discrete time-crystalline orders in two dimensions.
 Figure~\ref{fig:exper} shows the long-time dynamics, spanning up to 100 time steps, of the raw and mitigated magnetisation, $\langle \avg{Z}(t) \rangle_{0}$ and $\langle \avg{Z}(t) \rangle$, respectively, on the heavy-hexagonal lattice of $L=133$ qubits for various sets of parameters $(\theta_x,\theta_z)$.
 Overall, the decay of the magnetisation becomes more pronounced as $\theta_x$ decreases.
 Specifically, period-doubling oscillations persist even around $t/T=100$ for $\theta_x \geqslant 0.8$, while they are barely observable for $t/T \gtrsim 20$ at $\theta_x = 0.7$, suggesting thermalisation.
-These observations lead to the conclusion that DTCs observed on the heavy-hexagonal lattice remain stable in the range $0.8\pi\leqslant \theta_{x}\leqslant \pi$, where a prethermal plateau~\cite{Machado2020} is distinctly visible withing the time steps $0 \leqslant t/T \leqslant 100$.
+We observe similar behavior for the fully-polarised initial state of $|0\rangle$'s (see Supplementary information~S3).
+These observations lead to the conclusion that DTCs observed on the heavy-hexagonal lattice remain stable in the range $0.8\pi\leq \theta_{x}\leq \pi$, where a prethermal plateau~\cite{Machado2020} is distinctly visible within the time steps $0 \leq t/T \leq 100$.
 This is in sharp contrast to the behavior in one dimension, where magnetisation oscillations quickly decay, irrespective of the parameters $(\theta_x,\theta_z)$ away from the trivial point at $\theta_x=\pi$, as we have also confirmed in Supplementary Information~S4 using the same quantum device.